AI-Assisted Scientific Assessment: A Case Study on Climate Change: Results

 \subsection{Efficiency}

-Table~\ref{tab:top-metrics} reports logged-in \emph{elapsed time} for the sessions where the authors engaged in any one of the three phases.
-This metric should be interpreted as an approximation of time spent on the task rather than a precise measure of active work time.
-While we apply a timeout parameter (900 seconds) we may sometime underestimate idle time.
-Conversely, some activities outside of the tool, like offline proofreading, may not be accounted for.

-In this way, approximated total time spent writing and curating the report in the assistant is 46 hours, 36 minutes: $15\%$ of the time on Phase 1, $69\%$ on Phase 2 and $13\%$ on Phase 3, approximately 3.5 hours per author on average.
-As a first approximation, we guess an approximate speedup factor of 10x from four independent scientists' self-reported estimates.
-These range from 3–5x based on sub-tasks acceleration (writing, literature review), to 11–17x when extrapolating for full-time resource allocation and the reduction of collaborative communication overhead.
-We emphasize that the \assistant is a prototype.
-It provides experimental features but it is unpolished and sometimes brittle.
-The authors spent some effort familiarizing themselves with the tool and were occasionally slowed down by bugs.
-Response latency was often noticeable, due to very long inputs and outputs.
-We cannot precisely quantify the time overhead due to learning and adaptation.
-A more polished tool would likely further improve efficiency.

 During the experiment, the 13 authors, in various configurations, iterated over 104 versions.\footnote{In Phase 2, 6 threads are developed in parallel, one per section.
 When combined in a single version history, they form 29 full versions of the report from Phase 2.
 Including the 10 versions from Phase 3 (and excluding the outline), the total is 39 report versions (cf. Figure~\ref{fig:history-flow-phases12-anonym} and Figure~\ref{fig:convergence}).} The outline length almost tripled in Phase 1, while the report sections length doubled in Phase 2, and marginally increased in the final pass.
-The number of references grew from 27, in the AI-generated draft of Phase 2, to 79 at the end of Phase 2, and finally to 67 at the end of Phase 3.
-Overall, the process involved substantial interventions on the text, and was thus highly efficient.
+The number of references grew from 26, in the AI-generated draft of Phase 2, to 79 at the end of Phase 2, and finally to 67 at the end of Phase 3.
+Table~\ref{tab:top-metrics} reports logged-in \emph{elapsed time}.
+This metric should be interpreted as an approximation of time spent on the task rather than a precise measure of active work time.
+While we apply a timeout parameter (900 seconds) we may sometimes underestimate idle time.
+Conversely, some activities outside of the tool, like offline proofreading, may not be accounted for.
+The total time spent writing and curating the report in the assistant is 46 hours, 33 minutes: $11\%$ of the time on Phase 1, $73\%$ on Phase 2 and $16\%$ on Phase 3, approximately 3.5 hours per author on average. \S\ref{sect:findings} puts these numbers in context.